Factorist/socks/README.md

 ### Description

-A soket dependent python library that makes sending files and strings more easy and faster than sftp methodes.
+A soket dependent python library that makes sending files and strings esier and it's faster than sftp methodes.

 ### Instalation